jmelnick101/BLAST_example/README.md

 Access it here: [https://blast.ncbi.nlm.nih.gov/Blast.cgi](https://blast.ncbi.nlm.nih.gov/Blast.cgi)

+The main two types of BLAST are the Nucleotide BLAST and the Protein BLAST, which compare a nucleotide sequence to a database of other nucleotide sequences, and a protein sequence to a database of other protein sequences, respectively.

+Three other types are:
+  - BLASTX, which translates the query nucleotide sequence into a protein to compare to other proteins.
+  - TBLASTN, which takes a protein sequence as an input, converts it into a nucleotide sequence, and compares it to other nucleotide sequences.
+  - TBLASTX, which translates the query nucleotide sequence into a protein, then compares it to other protein sequences that it has translated from nucleotide sequences.

 ___

 For this example, I have obtained this amino acid sequence from GenBank.
 At the end, you will be at the same page I started at.
 Of course, when you apply this to your own data, it won't necessarily be an exact match like this.

+We will be doing a Protein BLAST, but note that you could get to the same page if I had given you the nucleotide sequence and you used BLASTX.

 Here is the FASTA sequence.
 I have removed the first line, which had the accession number, protein name, and species name.